Chief of Staff Salary (2025): U.S. Average Pay?

 Is the COS Role Right For You?

-The Chief of Staff is such an exciting, dynamic role.
-You’re the point of contact between top management and staff members.
-You’re trusted to bring a unique perspective on operational activities to solve critical issues and achieve the organization’s major goals.
 Your comprehensive knowledge of the overall departmental function gives your principal an invaluable leadership edge.
-You may be trusted with the management of executive support staff.
+They may trust you with the management of executive support staff.
 You may work directly with the organization’s president.
-Chiefs of Staff provide strong leadership at the highest levels and play a critical role as the right hand to the CEO or other principles.
+Chiefs of Staff provide strong leadership at the highest levels and play a critical role as the right hand to the CEO or other principals.

 The Chief of Staff plans special projects and broad functional objectives.
-You see the big picture and the little details, tyring various sub-functions to the broader corporate function.
+You see the big picture and the little details, tying various sub-functions to the broader corporate function.
 You’re heading up strategic initiatives and projects of high importance.

 More Resources